CRATERFEST has been rescheduled for Halloween Day, October 31, 2015 from Noon to 4 pm at Gold Star Park in Wetumpka.

-The 2015 3rd Annual Craterfest hosted by the Wetumpka Area Chamber of Commerce will be held Saturday, April 18, 2015,
+The 2015 3rd Annual Craterfest hosted by the Wetumpka Area Chamber of Commerce and sponsored by Wind Creek Casino and Hotel Wetumpka will be held Saturday, October 31, 2015, Noon - 4:00 PM

-2:00 P.M. - 7:00 PM (Vendor Set-up Friday evening April 17th after 5 pm through Saturday Morning until 1 pm - must be set up completely by 2:00 pm when festival opens to public) 2:00 P.M.
-(Open to Public) to 7:00 P.M Gold Star Park, on the banks of the Coosa River in Downtown Wetumpka, AL (Main Street & Ready Street.)
+Noon (Open to Public) to 4:00 P.M Gold Star Park, on the banks of the Coosa River in Downtown Wetumpka, AL (Main Street & Ready Street.)
 Free.

 Craterfest is an annual festival featuring music, entertainment, arts and crafts and concessions generating interest in the region's only marine impact crater with a focus on family fun, delicious food and educational crater activities.

 Schedule of Craterfest Events: